Stage 1: Reporting your injury

 Creating a plan

-Once your claim is approved, we develop a case plan with you and your employer.
-A case plan lists clear return-to-work goals and how we will work together to achieve those goals.
-The case plan has distinct phases through which a claim typically progresses:
+Once your claim is approved, we develop a care plan with you and your employer.
+A care plan lists clear return-to-work goals and how we will work together to achieve those goals.
+The care plan has distinct phases through which a claim typically progresses:

 - Entitlement determined: WCB confirms claim acceptance.

-- Case plan defined: Together we determine appropriate treatment and return-to-work options.
+- Care plan defined: Together we determine appropriate treatment and return-to-work options.

 - Fitness to work determined: We define the standards required for your safe return to work.